Real-Time Subsampled Analysis and Recovery for High-Resolution 3D Tomography

 The goal of this PhD is therefore to evaluate the different approaches to sparse sampling, signal modelling and recovery in 3 dimensions to develop a practical methodology that will allow optimised real-time subsampled analysis of 3D signals for a range of imaging applications.

-Every project aligned to the CDT is offered in collaboration with an industrial partner who as well as providing co-supervision will also offer the unique opportunity for students to access state of the art computing platforms, work on real world problems, benchmarking, and data.
-Our graduates will gain unparalleled experiences working across academic disciplines in highly sought-after topic areas, answering industry need.
+Each project aligned with the CDT is conducted in collaboration with an industrial partner, who will provide co-supervision and offer students unique access to state-of-the-art computing platforms.
+Students will have the opportunity to work on real-world problems, benchmarking, and industry-relevant data.
+Our graduates gain invaluable experience working across academic disciplines on high-demand topics, addressing key industry needs.

-The project is suited to a candidate with an undergraduate or master’s degree in a numerate subject, with an interest in next generation data science, computing, and working with partners to solve real-world problems.
+The ideal candidate will hold an undergraduate or master’s degree in a numerate subject, with a keen interest in next-generation data science, computing, and collaborating with industry partners to solve real-world challenges.

 The successful student will be based at the University of Liverpool and be aligned to the CDT and Signal Processing Group .